lucaong/cubdb/README.md

 #=> nil
 ```

-Multiple operations can be performed as an atomic transaction with `transaction`
+Multiple operations can be performed atomically with the `transaction` function
 and the `CubDB.Tx` module:

 ```elixir